BOARD OF DIRECTORS

 Director, Court Interpreters

-She brings 23 years of experience in Urdu translation and interpretation, and has done extensive work in Urdu/English translation as a certified translator.
-She holds a B.A.
-(Hon.) degree in English Literature from the University of Karachi, Pakistan.
+She brings 23 years of experience in Urdu translation and interpretation and has done extensive work in Urdu/English translation as a certified translator.
+She holds a BA (Hons.) degree in English Literature from the University of Karachi, Pakistan.

-She is also a Regulated Canadian Immigration Consultant (RCIC), and has been practicing in that field since 1995.
-She also obtained her Paralegal Diploma in 2009 from Durham College, Oshawa, Ontario, and is a member in good standing with the Law Society of Upper Canada.
+She is also a Regulated Canadian Immigration Consultant (RCIC) and has been practising since 1995 in that field.
+She also obtained her Paralegal Diploma in 2009 from Durham College, Oshawa, Ontario, and is a member in good standing with the Law Society of Ontario.

 She became a fully accredited Urdu/English Court Interpreter by the Ministry of the Attorney General in 2010 and has interpreted in high profile trials across Ontario at all levels of courts.